Bafy78/dithering-in-octahedral/project_plan.md

 Justification for Screen-Space: While this approach introduces a "Shower Door" effect (view-dependent noise) during motion, it is the standard implementation for G-Buffer dithering as it ensures consistent noise frequency regardless of object distance.
 We assume a production pipeline would rely on TAA (Temporal Anti-Aliasing) to integrate this noise over multiple frames; therefore, we prioritize screen-space consistency over object-space coherence.

+Validation of Temporal Stability: While our primary focus is static frame accuracy, the high amplitude of noise required for 6-bit encoding risks dominating perceptual error metrics (FLIP/SSIM).
+Therefore, for Targets B and C, we will generate two sets of capture data:
+* **Raw Frame**: To analyze the immediate Jacobian weighting distribution.
+* **Accumulated Frame**: A simple 8-frame accumulation buffer (averaging samples over time) to simulate a standard TAA resolve.
+Justification: This allows us to measure the "Converged Surface Quality" separately from the "Dithering Noise Floor."
+If the accumulated frame achieves High SSIM while the Raw frame has Low SSIM, the dithering strategy is successful.

+We will try the following noises:
 * **Bayer:** Ordered Dithering (Grid-like, screen-aligned).
 * **Blue Noise:** Pre-computed Texture (High quality, memory cost).
 * **IGN (Interleaved Gradient Noise):** Algebraic (High speed, ALU-only).